 Winchester, VA | (540) 662-1455

 Upscale casual fine dining featuring local and organic products of Shenandoah Valley.
-Over 80 wines by the glass; about 40 Virginia wines.
+Nearly 70 wines by the glass, many from Virginia.
 Open Tuesday through Saturday.

 La Nicoise Cafe

 Traditional Mediterranean/French cuisine in a cozy cafe atmosphere.
 Open Tuesday through Sunday.

 Very large selection of European and domestic beers, authentic British pub fare.
 Beautifully restored Victorian cast iron building.
 Open daily.

 Where the locals go for hearty Italian-American and Greek food.
 Casual.
 Open daily except some holidays.

 Nana's Irish Pub

 Traditional Irish fare.
 Open daily.